standardhealth/shr-tools/packages/shr-expand/README.md

 # Running the Tests

-This project contains unit tests for testing the SHR text importer, JSON schema exporter, and FHIR StructureDefinition exporter.
+This project contains unit tests for testing the SHR text importer and FHIR StructureDefinition exporter.
 To run the tests, execute the following command:
 ```
 $ npm test
 ```